HwWobbe/Wip-Main/README.md

     * how would these be integrated into our (merged) Notice To Reader statements?
       * what are the Tax implications?
         * a 50%+ position should still allow for consolidated statements
-* note the drift away from the API focus.
+* reverse the drift away from the API focus.
   * this could lead to a refactoring/restructuring

 ## CivicAtlas